Occupant Plugload Management for Demand Response in Commercial Buildings: Field Experimentation and Statistical Characterization: Experiment design and execution

 \subsubsection{Inactivity detection}

-The inactivity threshold (5 W) mentioned above was unknown to the participants to ensure that no participant was declared to be the winner either due to inactivity or absence.
-The participants were informed that the scoring mechanism only rewards reducing power consumption via active changes as opposed to reducing the power consumption via passive changes such as turning off devices, or by being inactive or absent.
-Despite all the inactivity measures, it was also possible that a participant could win due to constant activity such as leaving a computer monitor on while turning off all other devices.
-In such cases, a metric based on sliding time windows was used to detect inactivity.
+~\\ The inactivity threshold\footnote{The inactivity threshold was employed both in the scoring algorithm and the testing, estimation across all phases, thereby deeming any inferred power reduction conservative. } (5W) mentioned above was unknown to the participants to ensure that no participant was declared to be the winner either due to inactivity or absence.
+However, the participants were informed that the scoring mechanism only rewards reducing power consumption via active changes as opposed to reducing the power consumption via passive changes such as turning off devices or being absent.
+While turning off unused devices could be an active change, such a consideration could also encourage unwanted effects such as leaving devices off or working from other locations during the experiment just for the sake of incentives.
+Thus, we consider powering off devices to be passive and detect it using the inactivity threshold.
+Despite such inactivity measures, it was also possible that a participant could win due to apparent activity such as leaving a single unused device on while turning off all other devices.
+In such cases, a metric based on sliding time windows was used to detect participant inactivity.
 In this manner, the scoring algorithm was designed to guard against winning strategies driven by inactivity.